FAQ

 Special Education

-As Compass Charter Schools is a virtual school, we provide support services in an online environment for scholars with IEPs.
-Specialized Academic Instruction (SAI) is provided by CCS Special Education Instructors in a virtual online format.
-We create an environment that is similar to a traditional, in-person one except that instead of being in the same room, the scholar and provider meet in a live virtual classroom using tools such as Adobe Connect, or some other online classroom application and using best practices in Special Education.
-IEP services for Speech, Occupational Therapy, Physical Therapy, and Psychological Services are provided by specialized contractors sent by CCS to provide assessment and therapy services and are often provided virtually as well.
+Can you give me an overview of the Special Education Program at Compass?
+Compass Charter Schools is a virtual school, we provide special education and related services in an online environment for scholars with IEPs.
+Specialized Academic Instruction (SAI) is provided by Compass Special Education Instructors in a virtual online format.
+We create an environment that is similar to a traditional, in-person one except that instead of being in the same room, the scholar and provider meet in a live virtual classroom using tools such as Adobe Connect, Google Meets, Zoom, or another online classroom application and using best practices in Special Education.
+IEP services such as, but not limited to; Speech, Occupational Therapy, Physical Therapy, and Psychological Services are provided by specialists contracted by Compass to provide assessments and services.
+Related services are provided virtually, as well.
 More and more schools are using online learning systems and technologies to support their scholars.
 By implementing these programs, our scholars have the added benefit of advancing their computer literacy skills.

 What are some benefits of virtual special education services?